enriqueHG94/PySpark-Loan/README.md

 First steps in the project:

-I have created the project and the folder with the resources I am going to use, then I have created the file with which i'm going to work with PySpark, in this first step I have created the Spark session and I have read a file in CSV format and later I have shown it on the screen.
+I have created the project and the folder with the resources I am going to use, then I have created the file with which I'm going to work with PySpark, in this first step, I have created the Spark session and I have read a file in CSV format, and later I have shown it on the screen.

 Second steps in the project: